sous-chefs/webpi/README.md

 - :install: install an application using WebpiCmdLine

-#### Attribute Parameters
+#### Properties

-- app_id: name attribute.
+- app_id: name property.
 Specifies the ID of an application to install.
 - accept_eula: specifies that WebpiCmdline should auto-accept EULAs.
 Default is false.
 - suppress_reboot: specifies if we need to stop or suppress the reboot.
 Default is True.
 - iis_express: used only with applications that intergrate with IIS.
 Default value is False.